-37th Annual Meeting West Virginia Essential Property Insurance Association April 19, 2023
+38th Annual Meeting West Virginia Essential Property Insurance Association April 16, 2024

-Good morning and welcome to the 37th Annual Meeting of the West Virginia Essential Property Insurance Association.
+Good morning and welcome to the 38th Annual Meeting of the West Virginia Essential Property Insurance Association.

-Since inception, the Plan has been a small niche writer and in 2022 nothing changed that dynamic.
+Since inception, the Plan has been a small niche writer and in 2023 nothing changed that dynamic.
 With a very small premium base the Association has always been susceptible to large fire losses.
-In 2022, with a total of 7 losses reported (one of which was a large fire loss) and a total paid loss amount of \$115,597.84, the Association ended the year with a small Underwriting Loss of \$27,902.06
+In 2023, with a total of 4 losses reported and a total paid loss amount of only \$11,586.15, the Association ended the year with a small Underwriting Profit of \$38,898.80.

-Loss Incurred totaled \$115.597.84, while Loss Adjustment Expenses Incurred totaled \$22,734.43 and General Expenses decreased by 9.65%.
-Considering Investment Income and Other Income and Expenses, the West Virginia Essential Property Insurance Association recorded a 2022 Net Result of Operations deficit of \$26,396.02.
+Loss Incurred totaled \$11,586.15, while Loss Adjustment Expenses Incurred totaled \$20,871.56 and General Expenses increased by 11.44%.
+Considering Investment Income and Other Income and Expenses, the West Virginia Essential Property Insurance Association recorded a 2023 Net Result of Operations profit of \$45,663.84.

 West Virginia does not face the annual prospect of a hurricane, nor does it have the same concerns about large scale destructive wildfires.
 With an improved regulatory climate many companies are active in the West Virginia marketplace and the West Virginia Essential Property Insurance Association continues to be a very small player in the marketplace.
-Overall, the Plan issued 6.71% fewer policies in 2022 than it did in 2021 but saw its New Applications Received increase by 7.84%.
+Overall, the Plan issued 16.25% fewer policies in 2023 than it did in 2022 and its New Applications Received decreased by 41.82%.

-In 2022, as seems to happen every year, the Plan saw some change to those associated with the Board and Staff.
+In 2023, as seems to happen every year, the Plan saw some change to those associated with the Board and Staff.
 Although the loss of knowledge and expertise is difficult, we have been excited to bring in new talent with different skillsets to meet the needs of the evolving organization.

 In closing, I would like to thank the members of my management team and the FAIR Plan employees for their efforts over these past 12 months.
 We depend on their efforts and willingness, but their flexibility to deal with many unusual or different circumstances is the key to the success of this organization.
-2022 was certainly a year of change and evolution for the organization.
+2023 was certainly a year of continued change and evolution for the organization.

-I would also like to thank past General Counsel Dan Taylor for his timely and sound legal advice throughout the year.
-Today's working and social environments are ever changing, and Dan has helped to navigate the organization through these changes.
-I would like to extend an enthusiastic welcome to Mr. Kyle McGee as our interim General Counsel to be appointed during the upcoming Board of Directors Meeting.
+I would also like to thank General Counsel Kyle McGee for his timely and sound legal advice throughout the year.
+Today's working and social environments are ever changing, and Kyle has helped to navigate the organization through these changes.